 Well into his 48 months of research and design, Morrison realised that because the triple offset head coil Sealy Posturepedic had pioneered in 1980 was

-So not only did Morrison have to perfect his new coil but also, he had to re-tool a machine to make his new coil.
+Which meant not only did Morrison have to refine his coil design, but he also, he had to re-tool a machine to manufacture it.

-Consider the processes that go into making a spring: there are about 25 steps to make one coil.
-And there are 660 springs in a queen-sized mattress.
-Oh,
+Consider the processes that go into making a spring: there are about 18 steps to make one coil.
+Now add 7 more to include connecting it to all the other

 Besides meeting all of these constraints – Morrison would have to account for wire variance (microscopic, yet different thicknesses in between batches